gbxyz/pepper/README.md

 - `--user=USER` - sets the client ID.
 - `--pass=PASS` - sets the client password.
 - `--newpw=PASS` - specify a new password to replace the current password.
+- `--login-security` - force the use of the Login Security extension (RFC 8807).
 - `--cert=FILE` - specify the client certificate to use to connect.
 - `--key=FILE` - specify the private key for the client certificate.
 - `--exec=COMMAND` - specify a command to execute.
 If not provided, pepper goes into interactive mode.